seasaltsaige/console-tetris/README.md

 ## Can I play this?
 Yeah of course!
 Just follow the steps for installing it on your own computer!
 - Make sure you have [NodeJS](https://nodejs.org/en/) V15.4.0 or higher or you may encounter errors.
+- I would highly recommend using either the [Windows Terminal](https://github.com/Maxisthemoose/console-tetris), as it supports the rendering of emojis in the window, or finding a terminal that will correctly render emojis.
+If you dont do so, you will be very underwhelmed with the results.
 ```cmd
 $ git clone https://github.com/Maxisthemoose/console-tetris.git
 $ npm install